 There are more than 700 ten-foot-high windows in the building.
-Virtually all the classrooms have three of these as their centerpiece.
+Virtually all classrooms have three of these as their centerpiece.

 As technological devices are constantly changing, the most important aspect of school design in regard to technology is a robust infrastructure that includes strong and ubiquitous wireless connectivity, sufficient bandwidth and plenty of electrical capacity.
-In addition, good presentation and instructional technology is part of every classroom setting.
+In addition, good presentation and instructional technology are part of every classroom setting.

 It is important to “walk the walk” on sustainability.
 Key aspects of the sustainability plan are use of a pre-existing building and complete replacement of all windows to ensure efficient heating and cooling.